Brielle Brown is a 20+ year entertainment industry veteran, whose work bridges artistry, activism, and education.

 Brielle received a BFA in Theater and a Certificate in Creative Arts Therapies from The New School University where she graduated with honors.
 Her fields of study included music therapy, psychology, and creative writing.
 She is also an alumnus of The American Musical and Dramatic Academy, New York.
 Brielle is a certified early childhood educator and has worked as a music therapist specializing in care for autistic and neurodivergent children and teens in both clinical and classroom settings.
 She serves on the Steering Committee for the Louis Armstrong Center for Music and Medicine at Mount Sinai Beth Israel and co-chaired their 2021 gala.
 Additionally, she is a voting member of The Recording Academy and an official Grammy U mentor.
+Brielle was recently awarded a 15-month moral-leadership based fellowship with The Witness Institute, founded by Rabbi Ariel Burger & Elisha Wiesel (son of Holocaust survivor and Nobel Peace Prize recipient, Elie Wiesel.)
+Whether in the studio, classroom or behind the scenes, Brielle makes art a force for healing and change.

-When not at work, Brielle is busy navigating the great paradox of motherhood, allowing space for inspiration in quiet rituals.
+She currently resides in Monmouth County, NJ with her husband and twin children.
+When not working, Brielle is busy navigating the great paradox of motherhood, and allowing space for inspiration in quiet rituals.

 Gedeon Luke & The People